linkedin px ads

 German Phrases

-Now that you understand German syntax (and we got the pop culture reference out of the way), it’s time to learn about some of our favourite German phrases and where/when you should use them!
+Now that you understand German syntax (and we got the pop culture reference out of the way), it’s time to learn about some of our favorite German phrases and where/when you should use them!

 Ich verstehe nur Bahnhof